Unit

 Objective:

+SWBAT describe the chemistry of the rock, mineral, or ore of their metal.
 SWBAT understand the nature of bonding (covalent, ionic, metallic) in mineral and ore deposits.
+SWBAT calculate the energies required to extract metals from ores (metal oxides).

-Activity: Students will form groups of 3 and pick a metal or plastic to research and present.
+will form groups of 3 and pick a metal or plastic to research and present.

-Assessment: Formally assess for understanding of the assignment.
+assess for understanding of the assignment.

 Monday, March 26th